pypa/pipenv/CONTRIBUTING.md

 6. Make your change.
 7. Run the entire test suite again, confirming that all tests pass *including the ones you just added*.
-8. Send a GitHub Pull Request to the main repository\'s `master` branch.
+8. Send a GitHub Pull Request to the main repository\'s `main` branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.